alessio-santacroce/multiline-string-literals/README.md

         .toString();
 ```
 - Consider writing your test with another language supported by the JVM like scala or kotlin.
-- Check this other implementation for multiline string literals using javadoc comments: https://github.com/benelog/multiline
+- Check out this other implementation for multiline string literals using javadoc comments: https://github.com/benelog/multiline